Biochar Soil Amendment Rate Calculator

 M = A d ρ p

-In plain language, M is biochar mass, A is area, d is depth in meters, ρ is soil bulk density, and p is the target fraction by mass written as a decimal.
-So a 5% amendment rate becomes 0.05.
-The page also converts the result into volume by assuming a loose biochar bulk density of 300 kg/m³.
-That step is shown here:
+In that expression, M is the biochar mass, A is area, d is the incorporation depth in meters, ρ is soil bulk density, and p is the target percentage written as a decimal.
+So a 5% goal becomes 0.05.
+Although the formula looks compact, it captures the key idea of this calculator: the amendment rate is tied to the soil mass contained in the full layer you are treating.

 V = M ρ c

-Suppose you are preparing a 20 m² vegetable bed and plan to incorporate biochar through the top 10 cm of soil.
+This biochar example shows how quickly a modest percentage can turn into a substantial amount of material.
+Suppose you are preparing a 20 m² vegetable bed and you plan to incorporate biochar through the top 10 cm of soil.
 If the soil bulk density is 1200 kg/m³ and your target amendment rate is 5% by mass, the amended soil volume is 20 × 0.10 = 2.0 m³.
 The soil mass in that layer is 2.0 × 1200 = 2400 kg.
-Five percent of 2400 kg is 120 kg, so you would need about 120 kg of biochar.
+Five percent of 2400 kg is 120 kg, so the bed would need about 120 kg of biochar.

 Area (m²) Depth (cm) Percentage Biochar Mass (kg)